and the Center for Research and Interdisciplinarity (CRI-Paris)

 approaching these populations is really hard, we needed to have some sort of preparation or gamification process to build a dialogue between students and migrant people.

 They also never seen any tourist in their neighborhood, our presence was getting a lot of attention.
-Unfortunatly the social innovation group was not able to encompass foreigners (educated kids in a slum can be disturbing but it’s all ready a big step that this exploration happened)

 Making a fun and open dialogue between students and local immigrant people?

-My idea was to MAKE the students COLLABORATE with the locals and get inspiration from them.
+The idea was to MAKE the students COLLABORATE with the locals and get inspiration from them.
 After all the goal is to redesign the migrant village?
 How could OPEN some kind of dialogue?

 So we decided to print the most powerful photos that we collected from our previous exploration.
 For this purpose we found a perfect print shop at OCT -LOFT in Shenszen’s post industrial area.

 After printing the photos we went back to the teachers in academia

 The proposal was to go in the migrant village with the ‘’ninja’’ student and paste some photos with the locals.
 The idea was not well receive by the university (it could have been taken as propaganda or publicity for the university).